Rich Lyons

-Richard Kent Lyons (born 1961) is an American economist and academic who has been the 12th chancellor of the University of California, Berkeley, since July 1, 2024.
-He is the first undergraduate alum to serve in this role.
-Prior to that, he was UC Berkeley’s first chief innovation and entrepreneurship officer from 2020–24 and the dean of its Haas School of Business from 2008–18.
-He joined the UC Berkeley faculty in 1993 after earning his Ph.D. in economics from the Massachusetts Institute of Technology and teaching at Columbia University for six years.
+Richard Kent Lyons (born February 10, 1961) is an American economist who has been the 12th chancellor of the University of California, Berkeley, since July 2024.

+At UC Berkeley, he served as chief innovation and entrepreneurship officer from 2020 to 2024 and as dean of its Haas School of Business from 2008 to 2018.
+He joined the UC Berkeley business faculty in 1993 after earning a Ph.D. in economics from the Massachusetts Institute of Technology and teaching at Columbia University for six years.

 Early life and education

 Lyons was born on February 10, 1961, in Palo Alto, California.

-Lyons received a Bachelor of Science with a major in business and with highest honors from the Haas School of Business at the University of California, Berkeley, in 1982.
-He received a Doctor of Philosophy in economics from the Massachusetts Institute of Technology in 1988 under the supervision of Rudiger Dornbusch.
+He received a Bachelor of Science in business from the University of California, Berkeley, and was a member of the Sigma Alpha Epsilon fraternity there.
+He then received a Ph.D. in economics from the Massachusetts Institute of Technology in 1988 under the supervision of Rudiger Dornbusch.
+He is married and has two children.

 Career

 Before joining Haas in 1993, Lyons spent six years on the faculty at Columbia Business School.
-In addition to teaching, he held several leadership roles at Haas, including acting dean (2004–05), executive associate dean (2005–08), and dean (2008–18).
-Under his leadership as the chief innovation and entrepreneurship officer, UC Berkeley topped PitchBook’s list as the nation’s top university for the number of venture-funded startups founded by undergraduate alums.
-Lyons also served as the chief learning officer at Goldman Sachs in New York City from 2006–08.
+In addition to teaching, he has been acting dean (2004–05), executive associate dean (2005–08), and dean (2008–18) at Haas School of Business.
+Lyons also served as the chief learning officer at Goldman Sachs in New York City from 2006 to 2008.

-Lyons’ teaching expertise is in international finance, currency markets, and financial market microstructure.
-He is fluent in French and, as an accomplished musician, owns several musical copyrights.
-He and Jennifer, his wife, have two children.

-In 2018, Lyons received the Berkeley Citation, one of UC Berkeley’s highest honors, for contributions that go beyond the call of duty.
-In 1998, he received the Distinguished Teaching Award, Berkeley’s highest teaching honor, and he won the Earl F. Cheit Award For Excellence In Teaching at Haas six times.

-Other professional activities

-Lyons has served on the Board of Directors of the Matthews Asia Funds, Syntax Funds, and the Ashesi University Foundation in Ghana.
-He is a member of the Council on Foreign Relations and has advised the International Monetary Fund, World Bank, Federal Reserve Bank, the European Central Bank, and European Commission.
+Personal life

+Lyons' son, Jake, is a professional GeoGuessr player and broadcaster.